sf-wdi-14/notes/lectures/week-7/_2_tuesday/dawn/nested-resources-and-multiple-associations.md

 Database should have seed data.

-*In your seed.rb write the code that will delete all your users and then create 10 fake ones*
+*In your seeds.rb write the code that will delete all your users and then create 10 fake ones*

 ```ruby
 User.destroy_all